|Date Posted:||Jun 30, 2022|

 CANDIDATES WILL BE ASSESSED AGAINST THE FOLLOWING

-- For University degree a minimum of seven (7) years relevant experience in food and agriculture-related emergency response activities and coordination with partners;
+- For advanced degree, a minimum of seven (7) years of professional experience in environmental and social management for water and irrigation-related engineering works;

 - Working knowledge (level C) of English and the local languages (Pashto and/or Dari);